 - Baby carriers and hip seats are available.

 - There are two on-site shops, including The Queen's Gallery Shop and a smaller pop-up shop.
-Only card payments will be accepted.

 - Before leaving, make sure you ask a warden to stamp your entry ticket and convert it into a one-year-pass!